open-component-model/ocm/docs/ocm/model.md

-The component with the identity `github.com/gardener/external-dns-management` contains software versions of a tool maintaining DNS entries in DNS providers based om on Kubernetes resource manifests.
+The component with the identity `github.com/gardener/external-dns-management` contains software versions of a tool maintaining DNS entries in DNS providers based on Kubernetes resource manifests.

 Hereby, the prefix `github.com/gardener` describes a *GitHub* organization owned by the Gardener team developing the component `external-dns-management`.